Process modelling fundamentals

 Explore

-The following are useful resources to extend your knowledge or support your interest in Business Process Analysis (BPA) as it relates to determining process flows.
+The following sites are useful resources to extend your knowledge or support your interest in Business Process Analysis (BPA) as it relates to determining process flows.

 Creative team sitting on the floor while brainstorming